mne-tools/mne-python/doc/source/python_tutorial.rst

     [done]
     Picked 305 channels from the data
     Computing inverse...
-    (eigenleads need to be weighted)...
     Reading 0 ...
 2251  =      0.000 ...
 14.991 secs...
     [done]
+    (eigenleads need to be weighted)...
+    combining the current components...
     [done]

 Save result in stc files: